-Svitzer UK actively implements actions in line with the above policies aimed at identifying where modern slavery practices and human rights breaches occur in its business and the broader value chain, and ways in which it can address these issues.
+Svitzer Australia actively implements actions in line with the above policies aimed at identifying where modern slavery practices and human rights breaches occur in its business and the broader value chain, and ways in which it can address these issues.

-Svitzer UK engages with our employees and partners regularly and take actions throughout the year to improve conditions for members of our broader workforce.
-In 2024, we introduced biannual employee engagement surveys for all employees.
-The results of these surveys, complemented by other quantitative data, allows Svitzer UK to gain actionable insights and identify unfavourable employee conditions which may be linked to modern slavery breaches.
+Svitzer Australia engages with our employees and partners regularly and take actions throughout the year to improve conditions for members of our broader workforce.
+To inform these actions, Svitzer undertakes employee engagement surveys for all employees at least annually.
+The results of these surveys, complemented by other quantitative data, allows Svitzer Australia to gain actionable insights and identify unfavorable employee conditions which may be linked to modern slavery breaches.

-Svitzer UK also actively engages with employee representatives and recruitment agencies to better understand the challenges of our employees, particularly in the international seafaring industry.
-These connections, which also includes engagement with local unions and global union associations, allows us to identify the key labour issues, and the regions where unfavorable practices are predominately occurring, and allows us to implement changes accordingly.
+Svitzer Australia also actively engages with employee representatives and recruitment agencies to better understand the challenges of our employees, particularly in the international seafaring industry.
+These connections, which also includes engagement with local unions and global union associations, allows us to identify the key labour issues, and the regions where unfavourable practices are predominantly occurring, and allows us to implement changes accordingly.

 Our Code of Conduct requires employees to participate in mandatory training, providing education and resources on a variety of issues, including bullying, harassment and modern slavery awareness.
-In 2024, we rolled out a Code of Conduct refresher training for all employees to remind and re-educate staff of our policies and commitments, including in relation to modern slavery and human rights.
-In 2025, we launch our first designated training as an independent company regarding modern slavery practices which will be mandatory for all relevant personnel.
+In 2024, Svitzer rolled out a Code of Conduct refresher training for all employees to remind and re-educate staff of our policies and commitments, including in relation to modern slavery and human rights.